113ll3/Ibmclouddocscli/reference/cfcommands/index.md

 ```
 <strong>Prerequisites</strong>: `cf api`, `cf login`, `cf target`

 By default, SSH access is enabled for Diego applications.
-You can use the `cf ssh-enabled` command to verify if SSH access is enabled or the `cf enable-ssh` command to enable the access if it was disabled.
+You can use the `cf ssh-enabled` command to verify whether SSH access is enabled or the `cf enable-ssh` command to enable the access if it was disabled.

 <strong>Command options</strong>: